lakruzz/gh-phlow/README.md

 ## GitHub Label Manager
 Have a look at [Destan Sarpkaya's](https://github.com/destan) [GitHub Label Manager](http://www.dorukdestan.com/github-label-manager/), it's what we currently use to sync labels between repo's.

+# Changes

+Changelog for different versions of this template repository.
+We can't tag releases, as meta data like labels are not affected by tags, so we just keep a manual change log below.

+## Version 1.0

+Initial version, developed or the last few month from our experiences.